-In the dating game, strike-out means your partner has failed to engage in foreplay or other sexual activities.
+In the dating game, strike-out means your partner has failed to engage in foreplay or other sensual activities.
 While the analogy might seem to be a bad thing, it is not.
-Every date doesn’t have to end with a sexual encounter.
+Every date doesn’t have to end with it.
 Sometimes circumstances do not allow you to get physically intimate.

 - Switch-hitter or playing for both the teams

 In baseball parlance, a switch-hitter is a batsman who can bat left- and right-handed.
 In the dating world, the term is used to refer to a bisexual.

 - Playing or batting for the other team

 The metaphor indicates a homosexual person (lesbian or gay).

 A man who performs anal sex on his partner.